 What is a private residential rehab?

-A private residential rehab is a facility for treating addictions, such as alcohol (alcohol rehab), drugs (drug rehab), gambling (gambling rehab), as well as other mental health problems (dual diagnosis or co-occurring disorders).
+A private rehab centre is a facility for treating addictions, such as alcohol (alcohol rehab), drugs (drug rehab), gambling (gambling rehab), as well as other mental health problems (dual diagnosis or co-occurring disorders).
 ‘Residential’ rehab means that clients remain on-site for the duration of their treatment programme, rather than attending weekly sessions or living at home.

 ‘Private’ rehab means that treatment is funded privately, either by the individual themselves or by their loved ones.
 Private rehab clinics treat the individual and their symptoms, and good quality addiction treatment is often the best and most preferred option for people suffering from addiction.